 If you want to be the person who takes responsibility and gets what you want, it could all come down to the stories you tell yourself when you feel overwhelmed or fail.

-- If you’re overweight, do you tell yourself it’s just your genetics?
+- If you’re out of shape, do you tell yourself it’s just your genetics?
 That your poor eating habits are too strong to break?
 Or, do you tell yourself you just haven’t found the right solution yet, but you’ll keep looking and trying.

-- If you work too much and don’t have time for fun, do you tell yourself that everyone else demands too much from you?
-Or, do you tell yourself you don’t prioritize your time well enough?
+- If you work too much and don’t have time for fun, do you tell yourself that people demand too much from you?
+Or, do you tell yourself you don’t prioritize your own time well enough?